German intel: AfD taken over by extremist factions – DW – 07/31/2023

 German intel: AfD taken over by extremist factions

-The head of Germany's domestic intelligence agency has warned that the Alternative for Germany (AfD) has become increasingly extremist and anti-democratic, as the far-right party, surging in opinion polls, picks new candidates for European elections.
+The head of Germany's domestic intelligence agency has warned that the Alternative for Germany (AfD) has become increasingly extremist and anti-democratic as the far-right party, surging in opinion polls, picks new candidates for EU elections.

-Thomas Haldenwang, president of Germany's Federal Office for the Protection of the Constitution (BfV), told the DPA news agency that some of the AfD candidates had expressed "far-right extremist conspiracy theories" during the party conference in Magdeburg where the selections were made.
+Thomas Haldenwang, president of Germany's Federal Office for the Protection of the Constitution (BfV), told the DPA news agency that some of the AfD candidates had expressed "far-right extremist conspiracy theories" during the party conference in Magdeburg, where the selections were made over the weekend.

-Haldenwang said that party members were swapping openly racist theories like the "Great Replacement," which holds that political elites are deliberately introducing non-white migrants into Europe to transplant the white race.
+Haldenwang said party members were swapping openly racist theories such as the "Great Replacement," which holds that political elites are deliberately introducing nonwhite migrants into Europe to supplant the white race.

 'Xenophobic agitation'

 The Magdeburg conference "once again confirmed our assessment that there are strong anti-constitutional currents within the party, whose influence is increasing."
-Haldenwang said that what moderates were still left in the party had been almost totally sidelined in the weekend's selections.
+Haldenwang said any moderates remaining in the AfD had been almost totally sidelined in the weekend's selections.

 In 2022, a court in Cologne found that the movement's "massive xenophobic agitation" expressed "a disregard for the human rights specified in the Basic Law."
 Statements such as "remigration" or "stop population exchange" are hostile to foreigners and Islam, the court said.